 2020 saw one of the biggest guitar purchases ever with RØDE Microphones owner Peter Freedman cashing in $6 million for Kurt Cobain’s MTV Unplugged guitar.
 And why not?
 The Unplugged series put the acoustic guitar back on the map in the ’90s after the excessive heights of electric guitar mayhem were reached in the ’80s.
 The acoustic guitar is a reminder of a simpler time and provides a more personal playing experience.

 “Anyway, here’s Wonderwall.”

-In January this year, Oasis guitarist Noel Gallagher teased the release of his signature Gibson J-150 via social media.
+In January 2021, Oasis guitarist Noel Gallagher teased the release of his signature Gibson J-150 via social media.
 This is a recreation of the iconic guitar behind a number of classic Oasis songs.
 As a nod to this, it looks like the guitar will be accompanied by a facsimile of Gallagher’s handwritten lyrics to Little by Little.

 While the infamous Adidas sticker might be missing, the model itself “looks just like it did the day I bought it” according to Gallagher.

 At first glance, the model can easily be mistaken for Gibson’s popular J-200, but the J-150 was a more affordable alternative when it was available between 1999 and 2005.
 While it loses the J-200’s neck and headstock binding, it is still a gem of an instrument.

 The promo video ends with the date June 2021, which is likely when the model will become available.